keboola/connection-docs/components/extractors/database/bigquery/index.md

 {: .image-popup}
 ![Screenshot - Name Query](/components/extractors/database/bigquery/bigquery-6.png)

-How to modify your configuration you can read in the [SQL databases section](/components/extractors/database/sqldb/#modify-configuration).
+To learn how to modify your configuration, go to the [SQL databases section](/components/extractors/database/sqldb/#modify-configuration).